arista-eosplus/ztpserver/docs/cookbook/ztpsVMonEOS/l3wom.rst

 * ``<domain type='kvm' id='1'>``          : in case multiple VMs are running on the system, make sure the configured ID is unique
 * ``<driver name='qemu' type='vmdk'/>``   : make sure the type is ``vmdk``
 * ``<source file='/mnt/usb1/ztps.vmdk'/>``: make sure the path is correct
-* ``<mac address='08:00:27:85:0c:f8'/>``  : make sure this MAC matches the MAC address of the interface on the ZTPSERVER VM that you intend to use for connectivity
+* ``<mac address='08:00:27:85:0c:f8'/>``  : make sure this MAC matches the MAC address of the interface on the ZTPServer VM that you intend to use for connectivity
 * ``<target dev='vnet0'/>``               : make sure the target device type is ``vnet0``

 .. code-block :: shell